 - Antidepressant drugs, if the individual has depression or anxiety

 Are you still unsure about what treatment might be best for your specific sexual drive issue?
-Dr. Albaugh, PhD, APRN, CUCNS, of NorthShore University HealthSystem goes into greater depth about possible causes of male hypoactive sexual desire disorder and their corresponding treatment methods:
+In this video, Dr. Albaugh, PhD, APRN, CUCNS, of NorthShore University HealthSystem goes into greater depth about possible causes of male hypoactive sexual desire disorder and their corresponding treatment methods.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.